The Australian Government’s Environment Protection Reform Bills were passed by the Australian Parliament on Friday 28 November 2025.

 Paper 3 Reducing duplication [DOCX 1.16MB]

-Your feedback is invited on the policy settings to support new laws.
+Your feedback is invited on the policy settings and draft regulations to support new laws.

 To have your say: